-How we are getting ourselves organized for expert blogging?
+How we are getting ourselves organised for expert blogging?

 Lastly, we have also made ourselves organized so that the users who are also the producers of this content would be awarded prizes based on the quality and quantity of the work that they have produced: therefore we have set aside sums of money to actually reward them with iPhone 3G’s, AirBook’s, eeePCs etc.

-At the end of the day this user generated content exercise is far more than a simple technical and organizational exercise, but a real in-depth work on our marketing and on the way that we address our ecosystem.
+At the end of the day, this user-generated content exercise is far more than a simple technical and organizational exercise, but real in-depth work on our marketing and on the way that we address our ecosystem.
 It is all about being true to our word and the company motto: open up!

 Rest assured, the web – be it 1.0 or 2.0 or even beyond – is not bound to disappear, let alone its ability to bring people together to collaborate/cooperate.
-This is indeed the gist of the demonstration which is part of my lecture on collaboration, collaboration tools and their market at the Paris Graduate School of Management.
+This is indeed the gist of the demonstration which is part of my lecture on collaboration, collaboration tools and their Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... at the Paris Graduate School of Management.
 And likewise, blogs will not disappear.
 The buzz may thin out a little, but not the aim, and not the power of words either (I hear/read here and there that video will replace the printed word, and this is really ludicrous.
-Video does supplement the printed word; it enhances it but can’t and won’t replace it because it can’t and also because search engines aren’t image friendly, and also because video doesn’t serve the same purpose and doesn’t require a lot more concentration effort from the user).
+Video does supplement the printed word; it enhances it but can’t and won’t replace it because it can’t and also because search engines aren’t image-friendly, and also because video marketing doesn’t serve the same purpose and doesn’t require a lot more concentrated effort from the user).
 At the end of the day, one may wonder whether 2.0, 3.0 and other social media concepts are not killing Aesop’s goose which laid the golden eggs.
 Can’t we just go ahead and do it and forget about the concept machine for a while?
 After all, reality will catch up one day, sooner or later, and good concepts and bad concepts will be sorted out by themselves.
 The Web – in its entirety – and with its tendency to reinvent itself in a cyclical fashion is here to stay and it has been collaborative from day one.
 Other concepts may go.
 But do they only matter?!
 Blogs are like that.
 One may decide to rename them, or even to merge them into another – more powerful technology – but it doesn’t really matter in fact.
 Their purpose will remain, for the gap they fill in the communications world is all too significant.

 back to basics: what is ROI?